 Adam, he wrote.

 I have no idea how old you’ll be by the time you read this, but I hope you’ll be old enough and man enough to understand.
-I wondered long and hard about what to tell you, what the right things to say would be, and frankly, I’m no closer to knowing, so I’ll just go for the truth.
+I wondered long and hard about what to tell you, what the right things to say would be.
+Frankly, I’m no closer to knowing, so I’ll just go with the truth.

-I was born into a family with great wealth, a family with status in society, a place that generations before me have strived to improve and uphold.
-It would be highly unacceptable for anyone in our family to marry outside of our social circle, and it would be unthinkable to father and admit to having a child out of marriage.
+I was born into a family with great wealth and status in society, a place that generations before me have worked to improve and uphold.
+It would be deemed highly unacceptable for anyone in our family to marry outside of our social circle, and it would be unthinkable to father and admit to having a child out of marriage.

-My relationship with your mother was never meant to be more than a brief affair, but, unfortunately, things got out of hand, and she fell pregnant.
-In hindsight, I realize that I shouldn't, have pursued her because I knew there would be no future for her with me.
-But Eleanor was extraordinarily lovely and innocent, so different from any woman I knew.
+I never meant for my relationship with your mother to be more than a brief affair.
+Unfortunately, things got out of hand, and she fell pregnant.
+In hindsight, I shouldn't, have pursued her, but Eleanor was beautiful and innocent, and different from any woman I knew.
 I succumbed to temptation, and when things imploded, I did what I thought was best and left.
-I hoped she'd take my advice and move on, but she didn’t.
+I hoped she'd take my advice and move on.

-I was angry when I learned that she’d decided to go ahead with the pregnancy, and I refused to help when she all but begged for assistance.
+I was livid when learning that she’d decided to go ahead with the pregnancy, and I refused to help when she all but begged for assistance.
 I was callous, but it was best for everyone concerned.
-Eleanor would move on, marry someone, and she and her child would be taken care of, and I would live the life I was meant to.
-And I did until some years ago, when watching my son and my daughters, I found myself wondering about my other child.
+Eleanor would eventually move on, marry someone, and she and her child would be taken care of.
+I would live the life I was meant to.
+And I did until some years ago when watching my son and my daughters, and I found myself wondering about my other child.
 Yes, I never doubted that you were mine; Eleanor was untouched when I met her.

-I paid an investigator to trace your birth.
+I paid an investigator to trace your birth record.
 That’s all I wanted to know—when you were born, whether I had a son or daughter so that, one day, I could try to compensate for my actions.

-I wish you well, Adam and hope you live a productive life.
+I wish you well, Adam, and I hope you live a productive life.

 Mom and Dad both rushed into my room when I hit the wall.
-I expected Dad to be angry, disappointed at the very least; but he took one look at me, at the crumpled letter on the floor and wrapped his arms around me.
-“It’s okay, Son, I’ve got you,” he said, over and over as I gulped for air, trying to contain the torrent of tears to clear my head of the red haze of anger.
+I expected Dad to be angry, disappointed at the very least, but he took one look at me, at the crumpled letter on the floor, and wrapped his arms around me.
+“It’s okay, Son, I’ve got you,” he murmured over and over as I gulped for air while trying to contain my tears and the red haze of fury engulfing me.
 Mom rubbed my back.
 “I fucking hate him.
-I hate him,” I sobbed.
-Neither admonished me for swearing; and Mom, when I told her to destroy his letter, said she would.
-She took it and Eleanor’s and the photograph and returned a short while later.
+I hate him,” I announced.
+Neither admonished me for swearing, and Mom, when I told her to destroy his letter, silently picked it up.
+She left with it and Eleanor’s letter and the photograph and returned a short while later.

-They left when I calmed down.
-“We’ll talk when you’re ready,” Mom said and kissed me on the forehead, and we did; the next day.
-Both my parents reminded me that they love me, that I’m a Thorne.
+They left when I'd calmed down.
+“We’ll talk when you’re ready,” Mom said, kissing my forehead, and we did, the next day.
+Both my parents reminded me that they love me and that I’m a Thorne.
 “I hate that I have his name.
 Why did she call me Adam?”
 I asked.

 “You’re a better man than he ever was, Adam.
 The fact that you share a name doesn’t diminish who you are.
 It’s Eleanor’s legacy to you.
 It was her way of nullifying his rejection,” Mom said.

-“Make it count; make it stand for more than he did.
-Be a better man than he was; than he ever could have been,” Dad added.
+“Make it count; stand for more than he did.
+Be a better man than he was, than he ever could have been,” Dad added.

 “Screw him,” Cait said when she heard.

-And now, without knowing exactly how smart Adam Winston had been, I feel I’ve, at the very least, come close to matching his academic achievements.
-I’ve proven that the child he wanted aborted is as good as he was; the equal to anyone from his privileged background.
+And now, with my bar admission and without knowing exactly how smart Adam Winston had been, I feel I have, at the very least, come close to matching his academic achievements.
+I’ve proven that the child he'd wanted aborted is as good as he was— equal to anyone from his privileged background.
 For me, that's enough for now.
-I’m within spitting distance of achieving my goal of becoming a prosecutor, and I’ll spend my life advocating for the victims in society and ensuring that I’m nothing like him.
+I’m within spitting distance of achieving my goal of becoming a prosecutor.
+I’ll spend my life advocating for the victims in society and ensuring that I’m nothing like him.

-My two summers of internship have paid off because, when hearing that I’d passed the bar exam, Bill Watts invited me to interview to fill one of two ADA vacancies.
-‘You understand that even though you’ve worked here, we’re compelled to go through the process, don’t you, Adam?
+My two summers of internship also paid off because, when hearing that I’d passed the bar exam, Bill Watts invited me to interview to fill one of two ADA vacancies.
+"You understand that even though you’ve worked here, we have to go through the process, don’t you, Adam?
 It wouldn’t be fair to the other candidates otherwise.
-That said, your academic results, coupled with your track record here, should stand you in good stead,’ he said.
-I thanked him for the opportunity and, in the days leading up to my appointment, tried to quell my excitement, reminding myself not to become over-confident.
+That said, your academic results, coupled with your track record here, should serve you well," he said.
+I thanked him for the opportunity and, in the days leading up to my appointment, tried to tamp down my excitement, reminding myself not to become over-confident.

 “Of course not, Sir.”
 I tried not to appear too awestruck.
 Gerard Beazley is an imposing man.
-Tall and thickset with dark brown almost black hair, and piercing blue eyes, he has an impressive prosecutorial record.
+Tall and thickset with dark brown, almost black hair, piercing blue eye, and has an impressive prosecutorial record.
 I should know; I read up on every one of his cases when joining as an intern.
-I’d seen him around the office, of course; he’s hard to miss, but I’d never had the opportunity, before that interview, to speak with him.
+I’ve seen him around the office, of course; he’s hard to miss, but I’ve never, before then, had the opportunity to address him.
 I took a calming breath when Bill Watts waved for me to sit and waited for the first question.

 Mr. Beazley didn’t say much.
-He listened and, occasionally, asked me to elaborate on a response, but I remained keenly aware of his presence.
-I tried not to let it distract me and concentrated hard not to think about how my answers would shape the DA’s impression of me.
-I told myself to draw on my knowledge and to answer frankly.
-It took me some minutes to settle down, but I did and, in the end, I felt I did okay.
+He listened and, occasionally, asked me to elaborate on a response.
+I remained keenly aware of his presence, however and tried not to let it distract me, and concentrated hard not to think about how my answers would shape the DA’s impression of me.
+I reminded myself to draw on my knowledge and to answer frankly.
+It took me some minutes to settle down, but I did and in the end, I felt I did okay.

-“You’ve spent the last seven years studying, and I doubt you’ve had much time in the last three to really relax.
-Forget about the law for a while.
-It will benefit both you and the department in the long term,” he said decisively.
+“You’ve spent the last seven years studying, and I doubt you’ve had much time in the last three to relax.
+Forget about the law for a while; it will benefit both you and the department in the long term,” he said decisively.

-I was disappointed at the time, but now days later, I acknowledge he’d been right.
+I was disappointed at the time, but now, days later, I acknowledge he’d been right.
 The law had consumed me.
-When Mom and Dad heard about my job offer, she suggested we travel to Europe, something we’d spoken about doing for ages.
+When Mom and Dad heard about the job offer, she suggested we travel to Europe, something we’d spoken about doing for ages.

 “You and Cait have both finished studying, so the timing’s perfect.
-Neither of you has to spend the entire time with us, you could go off on your own whenever you choose,” Dad added without question, which made me think that he had Mom had already discussed the holiday.
-Cait immediately started planning, of course
+Neither of you has to spend the entire time with us.
+You could go off on your own whenever you choose,” Dad added without hesitation, which made me think that he had Mom had already discussed the holiday.
+Cait immediately started planning, of course.

 “Don’t you want to go, sweetheart,” Mom asked when seeing my hesitation.

 “ I do.
-It’s just—I don’t want to make any plans until I know whether I’d been admitted to the bar or not.
+It’s just—I don’t want to make any plans until I know whether I’ve been admitted to the bar or not.

 “I’d rather not count my chickens,” I said.